AI Coding Governance

 The building blocks

-• Policy – which tools are sanctioned, for which code, with which data.
-One page, not forty.
+- Policy - which tools are sanctioned, for which code, with which data.
+This states the rule; it does not enforce it.

 “One page, not forty” is meant literally - a working policy fits on a screen: